Finishing Touches

 1 cardWhen my children were younger I watched with fascination as they developed collections.
 Matchbox cars.
 Star Wars figurines.
 Stuffed animals and baseball cards.
 A shelf of Tin Tin books for the oldest, ceramic cats the fascination of my daughter.
 Later baseball hats filled shelves as did a rainbow of nail polish.
 But even as I encouraged and often funded their collections I wasn’t interested in acquiring one of my own.
 In one botched attempt I dutifully declared I would begin with lighthouses and to prove my devotion I held out a 3 inch reproduction, the very one they had given me after a trip they had taken (without me) to Maine.
 I assured them I adored lighthouses and someday soon this one would be surrounded by many.
 They looked pleased with my resolve.

-My small lighthouse reproduction sat on a window sill in the kitchen, alone, for years, and I never did add to it.
-Yes, I love the regal isolationism, the dedication to assisting wayward mariners, regardless, I didn’t traipse around to acquire more to adore my sill.
+My small lighthouse reproduction sat on a window sill in the kitchen, alone, for years, and I never did add another.
+Yes, I love the regal isolationism, the dedication to assisting wayward mariners, regardless, I didn’t traipse around to acquire more to adorn my sill.

 What did happen, somewhat organically, was a collection of postcards.
-For years, every time I went anywhere for a night or two, I purchased a few cards and sent them to people I imagined might appreciate a glimpse of my sights, like my grandmother or elderly neighbor.
-If I was gone longer I would send one to my parents or children left at home.
-I found I not only loved finding the right vista but I enjoyed writing in the small square.
-I loved the one or two lines captured by the card itself: the crafting, the exactness, the story.
+For years, every time I went anywhere for a night or two, I purchased a few cards and sent them to people I imagined might appreciate a glimpse of my sights, like my grandmother or a neighbor.
+If I was gone longer I would send one to my parents or my children still at home.
+I found I not only loved finding the right vista on the card, but I enjoyed writing in the small square.
+I enjoyed crafting the one or two lines: the word-smithing, the need for exactness, finding the right piece of the adventure to tell.
 For many years, postcards were the only place I let myself write with a flare.
-With my own voice.
+With my own developing voice.

 Continue reading